Italian mayors want guarantees on Syrian chemical transfer

 The chemicals are being sent to Italy under an accord brokered by Russia and the United States after poison gas attacks in Syria’s civil war in August that killed hundreds of people.
 The nerve gas agents are to be later destroyed at sea.

-The Italian government has chosen Gioia Tauro, the country’s biggest container port located in the southern region of Calabria, to move 560 tonnes of Syria’s “priority A” chemicals from a Danish ship to an American one.
+The Italian government has chosen Gioia Tauro, the country’s biggest container port located in the southern region of Calabria, to move 560 metric tons of Syria’s “priority A” chemicals from a Danish ship to an American one.

 Mayor Domenico Madaferri of San Ferdinando, the town closest to Gioia Tauro, initially threatened to block the facility while others mayors appeared more flexible.
 “I‘m realistic.
 I know we cannot block the port whose operations are very important for the local economy,” Tripodi told Reuters.

-Transport Minister Maurizio Lupi and Foreign Minister Emma Bonino have both said regional fears are unfounded, noting that around 30,000 tonnes of equally dangerous chemicals passed through the port without incident last year.
+Transport Minister Maurizio Lupi and Foreign Minister Emma Bonino have both said regional fears are unfounded, noting that around 30,000 metric tons of equally dangerous chemicals passed through the port without incident last year.

 “It’s only right to involve the mayors, the local administrators and the region,” Lupi said on Friday.
 “Together we can better guarantee safety.”